 For comparison, the Renault Captur holds a little less with 404 litres and up to 1275 litres with the rear seats folded and the Volkswagen T-Cross is a little more with 455 litres with all the seats up and 1281 with the seats folded.

-The Nissan Juke has just one engine choice, the DIGT 114 and the Juke shares the same engine that's used in the latest iteration of the Renault Clio.
-The DIGT 114 is a 1.0 litre, three cylinder petrol engine and is available with a manual or an automatic gearbox.
+The Nissan Juke has just one petrol engine choice, the DIGT 117 and the Juke shares the same engine that's used in the latest iteration of the Renault Clio.
+The DIGT 117 is a 1.0 litre, three cylinder petrol engine and is available with a manual or an automatic gearbox.

-As of March 2022, Nissan have introduced a hybrid option for the Juke.
-This is currently available for pre order only but is part of Nissan's commitment to have a fully electrified range by 2023.
-It has a 1.6 litre petrol engine which produces 94PS and an electric motor that produces 48PS for a total of 143PS.
+Nissan have introduced a hybrid option for the Juke which is part of Nissan's commitment to have a fully electrified range..
+It has a 1.6 litre petrol engine which produces 94PS and an electric motor that produces 49PS for a total of 143PS.
 It is only available on N-Connecta models upwards.